Welcome Basic Studio Gear Additional Gear Buying Guides Components Background

 You may be surprised at how much is picked up that you can't hear with your ears alone, especially when using a Condenser Microphone.

-If you can do these 3 things then you'll have a great set of raw tracks to use as your tools to convey your musical message.
+If you can do these 3 things then you'll have a great collection of raw material to use as your tools to convey your musical message.

-One option for handling MIDI tracks is to print them to an audio track.
+One option for handling MIDI data is to print it to a digital audio file.

-Remember that MIDI tracks simply contain instructions on how to replay music, in much the same way as piano sheet music allows you to perform the song on the piano.
+Remember that MIDI data simply contains instructions on how to replay music, in much the same way as piano sheet music allows you to perform the song on the piano.

-The sheet music itself isn't music, and neither is the MIDI data contained on the MIDI track.
+The sheet music itself isn't music, and neither is the MIDI data contained on the MIDI recording.

-However, you can use the MIDI track to play the MIDI enabled instrument and have the output of that instrument recorded onto a separate track... and this process is known as "Printing".
+However, you can use the MIDI data to play the MIDI enabled instrument and have the output of that instrument recorded onto a separate track... and this process is known as "Printing".

-You can think of this as converting the MIDI data into a digital audio track that can then be used later during Mixing.
+You can think of this as converting the MIDI data into a digital audio data that can then be used later during Mixing.

-Keep in mind that once a MIDI track is printed you lose the ability to alter and edit it.
+Keep in mind that once MIDI data is printed you lose the ability to alter and edit it as MIDI.

 So if you decided to print keep the raw MIDI file around just in case.
 MIDI files are very small and take up a minimum amount of space.